gakuzzzz/nullable-quantifier/README.md

 The `some` function accepts a nullable value and a predicate.
-If the value is `null` or `undefined`, `some` returns false always, otherwise `some` tests whether passes the provided predicate.
+If the value is `null` or `undefined`, `some` returns false always, otherwise `some` tests whether passes the provided predicate. (like as [Array.prototype.some](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some))

 The `every` function accepts a nullable value and a predicate.
-If the value is `null` or `undefined`, `every` returns true always, otherwise `every` tests whether passes the provided predicate.
+If the value is `null` or `undefined`, `every` returns true always, otherwise `every` tests whether passes the provided predicate. (like as [Array.prototype.every](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/every))

 ### Signature